Celia Cruz

 In 1960, she traveled to Mexico with La Sonora to fulfill the commitments of a contract and did not return to the Island.
 In 1961, Celia moved to the United States, where she lived until her death in 2003 due to a brain tumor.

 She was nominated thirteen times for the Grammy Awards and six times for the Latin Grammys.
-In total, she won five: in 1989 in the category of Best Tropical Latin Performance for the album Ritmo En El Corazón alongside Ray Barreto, in 2000 for Best Salsa Album for Celia Cruz and Friends, in 2001 for Best Traditional Tropical Album for Siempre Viviré, in 2002 for Best Salsa Album and Best Tropical Song for La Negra tiene su tumbao, and posthumously in 2004 for Best Salsa Album for Regalo del alma (an album she never got to see) and Best Tropical Song for Ríe y llora.
+Overall, she won five: in 1989, she received the award for Best Tropical Latin Performance for the album "Ritmo En El Corazón" alongside Ray Barreto; in 2000, she won Best Salsa Album for "Celia Cruz and Friends"; in 2001, she earned the award for Best Traditional Tropical Album for "Siempre Viviré"; in 2002, she won both Best Salsa Album and Best Tropical Song for "La Negra tiene su tumbao"; and posthumously in 2004, she was awarded Best Salsa Album for "Regalo del alma" (an album she never got to see) and Best Tropical Song for "Ríe y llora."

-He also ventured into cinema: Salsa (1975, documentary), Los reyes del mambo (1992), Cuando salí de Cuba (1995) and in television: Valentina (1993, soap opera), El alma no tiene color (1997, remake of the 1948 Mexican film Angelitos negros).
+He also ventured into cinema: Salsa (1975, documentary), The Kings of Mambo (1992), When I Left Cuba (1995), and in television: Valentina (1993, telenovela), El alma no tiene color (1997, remake of the 1948 Mexican film Angelitos negros).

-Some of her Albums: Canta Celia Cruz (1956), Cuba's Queen Of Rhythm (1958), La Incomparable Celia (1958), Cuba's Foremost Rhythm Singer (1958), Su Favorita (1959), La Dinámica (1960), Reflexiones de Celia Cruz (1960), Canciones Premiadas (1961), La Tierna, Conmovedora, Bamboleadora (1962), Mi Diario Musical (1963), Canciones que Yo quería haber Grabado Primero (1964), Con Amor (1964), Homenaje a los Santos (1964), Canciones Inolvidables "La Guagua" (1964), Homenaje a los Santos Vol.2 (1965), El Nuevo Estilo de la Guarachera (1965), Son Con Guaguancó (1966), Cuba y Puerto Rico Son...
+Some of her albums: Canta Celia Cruz (1956), Cuba's Queen Of Rhythm (1958), La Incomparable Celia (1958), Cuba's Foremost Rhythm Singer (1958), Su Favorita (1959), La Dinámica (1960), Reflexiones de Celia Cruz (1960), Canciones Premiadas (1961), La Tierna, Conmovedora, Bamboleadora (1962), Mi Diario Musical (1963), Canciones que Yo quería haber Grabado Primero (1964), Con Amor (1964), Homenaje a los Santos (1964), Canciones Inolvidables "La Guagua" (1964), Homenaje a los Santos Vol.2 (1965), El Nuevo Estilo de la Guarachera (1965), Son Con Guaguancó (1966), Cuba y Puerto Rico Son...
 (1966), Sabor y Ritmo de los Pueblos (1964), Bravo (1967), Celia Cruz 67' (1967), A Ti, México!
 (1968), Algo Especial Para Recordar (1972), Only They Could Have Made This Album (1977), Eternos (1978), Ritmo en el Corazón (1988), Tributo a Ismael Rivera (1992), Azúcar Negra (1993), Irrepetible (1994), Azucar!
 (1997), Mi Vida Es Cantar (1998), Siempre Viviré (2000), La Negra tiene Tumbao (2001), Carnaval de Éxitos (2001), Hits Mix (2002), Regalo del Alma (2003), Feliz Navidad (2003), Celia Cruz In The House (The Ultimate Classic Hits Remix Collection) (2003)

-During his long musical career, he shared the stage with numerous personalities such as Tito Puente, Héctor Lavoe, Marc Anthony, Gloria Estefan, La India, Willie Colón, Patti LaBelle, Ricky Martin, Lola Flores, Jarabe de Palo, Raphael, Vicente Fernández, Juan Gabriel, Los Fabulosos Cadillacs, Ángela Carrasco, Olga Guillot, Yuri, Willy Chirino, Óscar D'León, Olga Tañón, Toña la Negra, Dionne Warwick, Martha Jean Claude, Luciano Pavarotti, Aída Cuevas, Rubén Blades, La Sonora Santanera, Johnny Pacheco, Albita Rodríguez, Wyclef Jean, Lauryn Hill, Paulina Rubio, El General among others.
+Throughout his long musical career, he shared the stage with numerous personalities such as Tito Puente, Héctor Lavoe, Marc Anthony, Gloria Estefan, La India, Willie Colón, Patti LaBelle, Ricky Martin, Lola Flores, Jarabe de Palo, Raphael, Vicente Fernández, Juan Gabriel, Los Fabulosos Cadillacs, Ángela Carrasco, Olga Guillot, Yuri, Willy Chirino, Óscar D'León, Olga Tañón, Toña la Negra, Dionne Warwick, Martha Jean Claude, Luciano Pavarotti, Aída Cuevas, Rubén Blades, La Sonora Santanera, Johnny Pacheco, Albita Rodríguez, Wyclef Jean, Lauryn Hill, Paulina Rubio, and El General, among others.

 • CiberCuba Editorial Team